syncfusion-content/maui-docs/MAUI/Calendar/events.md

 ### DoubleTappedCommand

-SfCalendar includes a built-in event called `DoubleTapped` and invokes this event through the [DoubleTappedCommand]() whenever the calendar view is double tapped, with the `CalendarDoubleTappedEventArgs` passed as parameter.
+The SfCalendar includes a built-in event called `DoubleTapped` that is triggered whenever the calendar view is double-tapped.
+This event can be invoked through the [DoubleTappedCommand](), which passes the `CalendarDoubleTappedEventArgs` as a parameter.

 {% tabs %}
 {% highlight xaml tabtitle="MainPage.xaml" hl_lines="3,6,8" %}